AdobeDocs/experience-platform.de-DE/help/ingestion/streaming-ingestion/overview.md

 Adobe Experience Platform enables you to drive coordinated, consistent, and relevant experiences by generating a [!DNL Real-time Customer Profile] for each of your individual customers.
 Streaming ingestion plays a key role in building these profiles by enabling you to deliver [!DNL Profile] data into the [!DNL Data Lake] with as little latency as possible.

-Das folgende Video soll Ihnen helfen, das Streaming-Erlebnis zu verstehen, und beschreibt die oben genannten Konzepte.
+Das folgende Video hilft Ihnen, das Streaming-Erlebnis zu verstehen, und erläutert die oben genannten Konzepte.

 >[!VIDEO](https://video.tv.adobe.com/v/28425?quality=12&learn=on)